Eric Neal

-Career
+Life and career

-Neal trained as an engineer at the South Australian School of Mines (now part of the University of South Australia), and became a successful businessman.
+Neal was trained as an engineer at the South Australian School of Mines (now part of the University of South Australia), and became a successful businessman.
 The peak of his career was fourteen years as CEO of Boral.
 He was also a Director of John Fairfax Holdings, BHP, Coca-Cola Amatil and AMP and Chairperson of Westpac and Atlas Copco Australia.

 In 1984, Neal was listed as one of Australia's 125 best remunerated business executives by Australian Business magazine.
 In 1992, journalist Andrew Cornell described him as a "tough, frequently autocratic businessman."
-Not withstanding, he oversaw 14 years of consecutive and rising profits for shareholders and history has shown that his views and decisions made whilst on the Westpac Board were correct.

-Neal has chaired various government advisory bodies and served as National Chairman, Duke of Edinburgh's Award (1984–92), President of the Order of Australia Association (1989–92), Chair of the Opera Foundation (1990–96).
+Neal chaired various government advisory bodies and served as National Chairman, Duke of Edinburgh's Award (1984–92), President of the Order of Australia Association (1989–92), Chair of the Opera Foundation (1990–96).
 He was Chief Commissioner of the City of Sydney (1987–88) and a member of the Senate of the University of Sydney.

 Neal was appointed Governor of South Australia in 1996, and became the first person from the business community to take up residence in Government House, Adelaide.
 He held the position until 2001, after which he served as Chancellor of Flinders University from 2002 until 2010.

 Defence sector

-Neal is a former Honorary Air Commodore of the City of Adelaide Squadron of the Royal Australian Air Force and Honorary Colonel of the Royal South Australia Regiment.
-He is also an honorary life member of the Returned & Services League of Australia.
+Neal was a Honorary Air Commodore of the City of Adelaide Squadron of the Royal Australian Air Force and Honorary Colonel of the Royal South Australia Regiment.
+He was also an honorary life member of the Returned & Services League of Australia.

 In 1981, Neal was appointed to a committee tasked with reviewing Australia's Higher Defence Organisation.
 In 1992 he was awarded the United States Department of Defence Medal for Distinguished Public Service for his contribution in Chairing the Council that organised Australian events commemorating the 50th Anniversary of the Battle of the Coral Sea.

-In 2009 Neal commenced his final role in public office, serving as Chair of the Veterans Advisory Council in South Australia.
+In 2009, Neal commenced his final role in public office, serving as Chair of the Veterans Advisory Council in South Australia.
 This culminated in the opening of the Memorial Walk in Kintore Avenue.
 Neal retired from the position in 2016, concluding 76 years in private and public sector employment.